 The midfielder's absence is hitting Leicester deeper than anyone could have imagined.

-Kante's influence in the past 18 months has been priceless, but what about the 25-year-old's humble beginnings at local amateur club Suresnes?
+Kante's influence in the past 15 months has been priceless for both club and country, but what about the 25-year-old's humble beginnings at local amateur club Suresnes?

 How did he develop from playing in a suburb of Paris, just across the River Seine from the Bois de Boulogne, to playing in front of 41,000 at Stamford Bridge?